vizflow/vizflow/README.md

 Instead of focusing on specific applications such as data visualization, it only provides an engine for running animations, transition effects, simulations, games, etc., depending on the application.

-Vizflow uses the symblol `$Z` (pronounced "bling Z" or "dollar Z") for defining its namespace.
+Vizflow uses the symbol `$Z` (pronounced "bling Z" or "dollar Z") for defining its namespace.

 This is a work in progress.
 Keeping the library simple-to-use, small, and efficient in terms of performance are the main goals of this project.
 Feedback wanted.